Juniperus semiglobosa

-Juniperus semiglobosa, the Himalayan pencil juniper, is a species of juniper native to the mountains of Central Asia, in northeastern Afghanistan, westernmost China (Xinjiang), northern Pakistan, southeastern Kazakhstan, Kyrgyzstan, western Nepal, northern Republic of India, Tajikistan, and Uzbekistan.
+Juniperus semiglobosa, the Himalayan pencil juniper, is a species of juniper native to the mountains of Central Asia, in northeastern Afghanistan, westernmost China (Xinjiang), northern Pakistan, southeastern Kazakhstan, Kyrgyzstan, western Nepal, northern India, Tajikistan, and Uzbekistan.
 It grows at altitudes of 1550–4420 m.

 Description

 Juniperus semiglobosa is an evergreen coniferous shrub or small to medium-sized tree growing to heights of 5–15 m, rarely 20 m, with a trunk diameter of up to 1.2 m, rarely to 2–6 m.
 It has flaky bark.
 The leaves are of two forms, juvenile needle-like leaves 3–7 mm long on seedlings and occasionally (as regrowth after browsing damage) on adult plants, and adult scale-leaves 1–2 mm long on older plants; they are arranged in decussate opposite pairs or whorls of three.

 The cones are flattened globose (from which the name semiglobosa) to bi-lobed or triangular, berry-like, 4–6 mm long and 4–8 mm across, blue-black, and contain two or three seeds; they are mature in about 18 months.
 The pollen cones are 3–5 mm long, and shed their pollen in spring.
 It is usually dioecious (male and female cones on separate plants), but occasionally monoecious (male and female cones on the same plant).